 Employees shouldn’t be treated as if they’re the inputs or outputs of HR processes.
 While ranking, rating on a curve, and required distributions of high- and low-potential performers are all ways to differentiate among employees, these methods have no direct impact on performance.
 In fact, they tend to classify people as if they’re merely versions of employee types, not unique individuals.

 Most managers aren’t taught how to give feedback or how to coach to improve performance, so they tend to feel awkward and afraid.
-(For the essentials, see Car Talk: Lessons in Performance Feedback.)
-These less skilled managers may not set expectations or give feedback until the annual process force them to do so.
+(For the simplest essentials, see Car Talk: Lessons in Performance Feedback.)
+These less skilled managers may not set expectations or give feedback until the annual process forces them to do so.
 Then they rate everyone highly to avoid triggering any existential confrontations and consider themselves off the hook until the next annual review process.

 Even strong managers often dread annual reviews as a massive time-suck.
 Once they recover from participating in annual budgeting or strategic planning processes and then work their way through evaluating all their direct reports, they barely have half the year left for their “real work” of meeting plan targets.
 The whole thing is even more demoralizing if, after completing the work of the reviews, they can’t even allocate significant financial rewards to their best people.